Continuous ICT resilience testing for DORA compliance

 Evidence it was validated

 Sniper Auto-Exploiter validates findings and backs them up with HTTP request/response, PoC, or payload evidence.
-Meanwhile, the ML Classifier reduces false positives by 50%, bringing web scanner accuracy into cleaner, faster results.
+Meanwhile, the ML Classifier reduces false positives by 50%, so validated findings reach the auditor faster.

 What reaches the auditor is not a list of flags.
 It's a list of verified vulnerabilities with the evidence attached.